NEOM McLaren Formula E Team | Formula E

 In the opening Diriyah double-header, Vandoorne romped to the podium with two third-place finishes.
 Between the Belgian and his teammate Nyck de Vries, the pair demonstrated rapid pace across the season, but some teething trouble meant results didn't quite match the potential.
 Third in the standings, and a statement one-two with Vandoorne leading de Vries home in the Berlin season finale, augured well.

-The pair returned for Season 8, with Vandoorne this time coming out on top as the team scored an historic double-double of consecutive Drivers’ and Teams’ titles.
+The pair returned for Season 8, with Vandoorne this time coming out on top as the team scored a historic double-double of consecutive Drivers’ and Teams’ titles.
+Despite only finishing on the top step once that season, it was Vandoorne’s consistency that led him to the title.
+On top of his first place, Vandoorne visited the podium on seven other occasions, adding two Julius Baer Pole Positions and a fastest lap in the process.